 2. Story Points don't deal with change very well.

-One of our team's guiding prinicples is continuous improvement.
-We regularly invested time in improving our tools, environment, and codebase to make it easier and faster for us to develop new features in the future.
+One of our team's guiding principles is continuous improvement.
+We regularly invest time in improving our tools, environment, and codebase to make it easier and faster for us to develop new features in the future.
 So, while adding menu might have taken us a week in the past, now it would only take us a few days.

 Let's say the last time we made a menu (before our velocity improvements) we gave it 7 story points.
 Now that we've made our improvements and we're being asked to add another menu, it's not clear how many story points it should get.
 There are basically two ways it could go down:

-1) The team wil give it fewer story points, let's say 3.5, because it won't take as long
+The team will give it fewer story points, let's say 3.5, because it won't take as long

-In scenarion #2, the story points look like
+In scenario #2, the story points look like

 Team Velocity = 27pts per sprint!
 Hooray, the team's velocity has improved!
 Our investment improving our code base paid off!